Medalist (manga): Production

 Nagoya Sports Center, in Naka-ku, Nagoya, featured as an early setting in the manga, and where the author enrolled in a skating class.

 The story takes place in Nagoya, Aichi Prefecture.
 Its author, Tsurumaikada, is also from Aichi.
 While the manga is about figure skating, Tsurumaikada lacked experience and knowledge of the sport, and enrolled in a month-long figure skating class held in Nagoya Sports Center in Ōsu before beginning to illustrate the manga.
 Medalist is Tsurumaikada's first commercial work.

 As a self-professed fan of Natsumi Haruse, a voice actress known for her role as Kaoru Ryūzaki in The Idolmaster Cinderella Girls U149, Tsurumaikada tweeted in 2018: "I would also like to draw a figure skating manga that would someday be made into an anime, and have Natsumi Haruse play the main role!"
 Haruse narrated the commercial for the release of the first volume of the manga series in 2020.

+In September 2026, Tsurumaikada announced that the manga would take an indefinite hiatus due to "production circumstances."

 Media

 Manga

 Written and illustrated by Tsurumaikada, Medalist started in Kodansha's seinen manga magazine Monthly Afternoon on May 25, 2020.
-Kodansha has collected its chapters into individual tankōbon volumes.
+Kodansha has collected its chapters, referred to as "scores", into individual tankōbon volumes.
 The first volume was released on September 23, 2020.
-As of June 23, 2025, thirteen volumes have been released.
+As of July 22, 2026, fifteen volumes have been released.

 In March 2021, Kodansha USA announced the digital English release of the manga in North America, starting on May 18, 2021.
 At Anime Expo 2023, Kodansha USA announced that the series would be published in print.
 The first volume was released on March 5, 2024.